-Gamer (n., 1960s): fans of wargaming, roleplaying, board, collectible card, computer, and video games.
+Gamer (n.): fans of wargaming, roleplaying, board, collectible card, computer, and video games.

 Gaming was primarily invented by, and marketed to, boys.
-This was especially true during the late 19th and early 20th centuries as board, card, and war games were being developed and popularized, when the voices of female inventors and players were sidelined — and often told through the eyes of men.
-Yet early games weren’t gendered — many female video game developers interviewed by Polygon recall that they didn’t have a specific person in mind for games, and often didn’t even know who was playing the games.
+And until recently, the voices of female game inventors and players were sidelined or silenced.
+Yet early games weren’t gendered – many video game developers recall that they didn’t have a specific audience in mind for games.

 That changed after the video game recession of the 1980s.
 With a focus on video games as toys, and a heightened awareness of the need for control, developers and advertisers decided to target specific consumers: young and teenage boys.
-Through advertising and game design, gaming — especially video games — became directed solely to boys.
-This made gamer girls a unique phenomenon — a rarity that was simultaneously celebrated and objectified.
+This made gamer girls a unique phenomenon to be both celebrated and objectified.

 This ad for the Atari home computer, at right, features a young girl and her dog engrossed in a video game.